 The most notable old growth trees are the Nyssa sylvatica (Blackgum) located at Bowman Woods West.
 This is the largest known stand (approximately 48) of old growth Blackgum trees.
-This stand of trees contains specimens that vary in age between 250 -400 years old.
+These trees contain specimens that vary in age between 250 -400 years old.
 The wood from Blackgum trees is not valuable as it cannot be split by axe or sanded smooth and used as furniture.
 It is believed that because of this uselessness, these Blackgum trees were spared from logging.